Terry-Thomas: Early life: 1911–1933

 Terry-Thomas enjoyed his time at Ardingly, and relished his association with upper middle class school friends.
 His academic abilities were modest, and he came to the notice of staff only through his frequent tomfoolery.
 Although he initially felt intimidated by his school surroundings, his confidence grew as he put on "a bold, undiluted and sustained show of chutzpah", according to his biographer, Graham McCann.
 On his return home to Finchley in 1927, his more mature manner impressed the family's housekeeper Kate Dixon, who seduced him at the family home.
 He stayed at Ardingly for one more term and returned home to London, but made no plans to further his education or start long-term work.
 Instead, he accepted a temporary position at Smithfield Market, where he earned 15 shillings a week as a junior transport clerk for the Union Cold Storage Company.

 By his own admission, he never stopped "farting around" and often kept his colleagues entertained with impersonations of the Hunchback of Notre-Dame and Erich von Stroheim.
 He invented various characters, including Colonel Featherstonehaugh-Bumleigh and Cora Chessington-Crabbe, and frequently recited comic stories involving them to his colleagues.
 His characterisations soon came to the notice of the company's management who prompted him to enrol in the company's amateur drama club.
 He made his début with the drama company as Lord Trench in The Dover Road which was staged at the Fortune Theatre, London.
 The production was popular with audiences, and he subsequently became a regular performer in amateur productions.

 Terry-Thomas made his professional stage début on 11 April 1930 at a social evening organised by the Union of Electric Railwaymen's Dining Club in South Kensington.
 He was billed as Thos Stevens, but only appeared as a minor turn.
 His performance brought heckles from the drunken audience, but earned him a commission of 30 shillings.
 After this, he played a few minor roles in Gilbert and Sullivan productions by the Edgware Operatic Society at the Scala Theatre.
-In 1933, he left Smithfield Market to work briefly with a friend at an electrical shop before he became travelling salesman of electrical equipment.
+In 1933, he left Smithfield Market to work briefly with a friend at an electrical shop before he became a travelling salesman of electrical equipment.
 He enjoyed the job and relished being able to dress up in elaborate clothing in order to make his pitch.
 In his spare time, he began playing the ukulele with a local jazz band called the Rhythm Maniacs.
 He took up dancing and formed a partnership with a sister of Jessie Matthews.
 The act starred in local exhibitions and at minor venues, and they earned well from it.
 News soon travelled of the couple's talent, and they were engaged as ballroom dancers at a hall in Cricklewood.
 He found the dance-style too restrictive and he left the act to try other aspects of entertainment.